Luancheng Hebei, China Travel Guide

 Most foreign nationals need a visa to enter mainland China.
 Prepare all necessary documents far in advance of your travel.

-The type of a visa you need depends on the purpose of your visit to China.
+The type of a visa you need depends on the reason for your visit to China.

-Submit visa applications to Chinese embassies or consulates in your home country, or by way of a Chinese person Visa Application Service Center (CVASC).
+Submit visa applications to Chinese embassies or consular offices in your home country, or by way of a Chinese person Visa Application Service Center (CVASC).

 Fees for a visa vary by nationality and visa type.
 Settle these fees upon collecting your visa.